 You also gain one of the following features of your choice:

-The Suffused Arrows talent.
+The Suffused Arrows talent,

-The Flash Bomber talent
+The Flash Bomber talent.

 Hunter Archetype

 At 3rd level, you choose an archetype that you strive to emulate: the Beast Master who bonds with an animal, a Marksman who always finds their target and excels in bringing them down, and a Survivalist, who has several terrain-based abilities and is an expert ambusher, all of which are detailed at the end of the class description.
 Your choice grants you features at 3rd level and again at 7th, 11th, and 15th level.